AregSargsyan/todo-list-app/README.md

 - **Task Categorization**: Tasks can be easily moved between different statuses—postponed, in-progress, or completed—via intuitive drag-and-drop functionality.
 This helps in effectively managing the lifecycle of each task.

 - **Restrictions on Task Movement**: According to the predefined requirements, once tasks are moved to the postponed or completed status, they cannot be moved back to in-progress.
-This ensures that tasks follow a logical progression towards completion.

 - **Search Functionality**: The application includes a search feature that allows users to find tasks by title.
 This search checks for full equality, ensuring precise and direct results.

 - **Bulk Delete Option**: Users have the capability to delete all tasks at once through a dedicated button, making it simple to clear the task list when needed.

-- **Progress Visualization**: A progress bar visually represents the distribution of tasks across different statuses, offering a quick overview of personal or team productivity.
+- **Progress Visualization**: A progress bar visually represents the distribution of tasks across different statuses.

 - **Enhanced Tooltips**: Each task and the progress bar feature tooltips that provide a brief description or status information, enhancing the user experience by making the application more informative and interactive.